 Conversions: A Never Ending Story?

 It's no longer enough to capitalize on the right market with the right product at the right time in digital commerce.
-Whether it's split testing or investing in PPC advertising, you need both quantifiable results and solutions for success—not wishful thinking.
+Whether it's A/B testing or investing in PPC advertising, you need both quantifiable results and solutions for success—not wishful thinking.

-But results and solutions change constantly.
-What was effective in 2018 may not necessarily meet the demands of a post-pandemic world.
+Results and solutions change constantly.
+What was effective in electronic commerce in 2018 may not necessarily meet the demands of a post-pandemic world.
 Priorities change and so does customer experience.
 And if you're not careful, you may fail to adapt.
-Conversions aren't a guarantee of success.
-But innovation and experience is.
+Conversion rates aren't a guarantee of success.

-And neither ever seem to sleep.
+And neither innovation nor experience ever sleep.